unruggable-labs/chain-registry/README.md

-# Chain Resolver Overview
+# On-chain Registry Overview

-This repo packages an ENS resolver that maps between chain labels and chain IDs.
-This resolver implements the wildcard resolution defined by [ENSIP-10](https://docs.ens.domains/ensip/10/) .The forward resolver ([`ChainResolver.sol`](src/ChainResolver.sol)) responds to ENS record queries for any labelhash, while the reverse resolver ([`ReverseChainResolver.sol`](src/ReverseChainResolver.sol)) turns raw chain IDs back into readable labels.
+This repo packages an ENS registry - [ChainRegistry](src/ChainRegistry.sol), and resolvers that resolve chain labels to chain IDs and vice versa.
+The resolvers implement the wildcard resolution defined by [ENSIP-10](https://docs.ens.domains/ensip/10/).
+The forward resolver ([`ChainResolver.sol`](src/ChainResolver.sol)) responds to ENS record queries for any labelhash, while the reverse resolver ([`ReverseChainResolver.sol`](src/ReverseChainResolver.sol)) turns raw chain IDs back into readable labels.

 ### Why this structure works
 - Everything is keyed by the labelhash.
 That keeps us agnostic about whether the namespace lives at `cid.eth`, `on.eth`, `l2.eth`, or anything else.
 We can pick the final hierarchy later without migrating records.